suprabhasupi/blog/contents/posts/41-basic-of-gatsby/41-basic-of-gatsby.md

 ## 8️⃣ Adding Images to MDX Posts

-You can add the images into MDX posts via ionstalling `gatsby-image` dependencies:
+You can add the images into MDX posts via installing `gatsby-image` dependencies:

 ```sh
 $ npm i gatsby-image